1. Introduction

 >>> Read more: How to buy from Yahoo Auctions Japan? – Janbox Japanese Proxy Service

-The history of Yokai
+3. Types of Yokai

 Aquatic, reptilian humanoids known as kappa live in Japan’s rivers and streams.
 They are awkward on land but comfortable in the water, where they thrive in the warmer months.
 Kappa is typically human children’s size and form, however, despite their little size, they have more physical strength than an adult male.
 Their scaly skin is a variety of vivid reds, blues, and earthy greens.
 The kappa body is designed for swimming.
 It has webbed, thumbless hands and feet, a beak that resembles a turtle’s shell, and a waterproof, stretchy skin that smells like fish and is purported to be detachable.